Episode 35 – Why this list of foods and ingredients are essential for beginner vegans

 Begin your new lifestyle!

-The vegan lifestyle is easy once you have this list of essentials handy.
+The vegan lifestyle is easy once you know what is essential for beginner vegans.
 Keep these options readily available and you’ll transform with ease.

 -Zivile Arunas thank you for the photo